What Is the Best Probiotic Supplement?

 In the debate about which probiotic products offer optimal health benefits, the subject of “probiotic survivability” is rarely raised.
 Even the most diligent consumer is led to believe that the goal for good health lies in ingesting sheer numbers of probiotic bacteria.
 The media would have us believe that getting 1 billion CFUs (Colony Forming Units) is ideal.

 The fact is, probiotics differ significantly in terms of CFUs because of a lack of survivability in many common probiotic strains.
-Most have short shelf life and require constant climate control.
+Most have a short shelf life and require constant climate control.
 And many cannot withstand the harsh acidic environment of the stomach and intestinal tract.

-Finding an effective probiotic supplement that provides both shelf life and viability is the key to making a good probiotic choice.
+Finding an effective probiotic supplement that provides both shelf life and viability is the key to making a good probiotic supplement choice.

 1. Multi-strain, broad-spectrum formula